 The Council has a 5.5% shareholding in Lothian Buses which is available for sale to other company shareholders.
-There is no price risk associated with this.
+The Council also have a 10% pin-point equity stake in the Newbattle DBFM Co.
+There is no price risk associated with either of these.